What To Expect From Marvel Phase 6

 When we last left Wong, he was the MCU's current Sorcerer Supreme.
 Portrayed by actor Benedict Wong, Wong has been a fan-favorite side character with roles in six films, as well as a funny turn in "She-Hulk: Attorney at Law" and several appearances in "What If...?"
 He was last seen on the big screen in 2022's "Doctor Strange in the Multiverse of Madness" — but since that film and "She-Hulk," all has been quiet on the Wong front.

 Comicbook.com asked Benedict Wong in March 2024 about the lack of news regarding his character.
 While he initially gave the usual vague "I can't really say," he followed it up with a much more promising, "Something's looming.
 Something's looming."
-Maybe he knows something, maybe he doesn't, but he certainly didn't say that nobody has reached out to him or there's nothing in the works that he knows of, or anything else along those lines.
+Maybe he knows something, maybe he doesn't, but he certainly didn't say that nobody had reached out to him or that there was nothing in the works that he knew of, or anything else along those lines.

-Given Wong's strong connection to the multiverse as the Sorcerer Supreme, and with Phase 6 supposedly wrapping up the MCU's Multiverse Saga, it seems pretty likely that we'll see either a Wong solo project or something that heavily focuses on the MCU's various sorcerers within the next few years.
+Given Wong's strong connection to the multiverse as the Sorcerer Supreme, and with Phase 6 supposedly wrapping up the MCU's Multiverse Saga, it seems pretty likely that we'll see Wong in the "Avengers" films as well as a possible "Doctor Strange 3."

 Is no news good news for the long-delayed Armor Wars?

 "Armor Wars" was originally announced in 2020 as a Disney+ series focusing on James "Rhodey" Rhodes/War Machine, with Don Cheadle confirmed to reprise his role.
-A certain pandemic also hit the world in 2020 and put a lot of entertainment projects on the back burner, apparently including "Armor Wars," as nothing else was said about it for two years.
+But the global COVID pandemic put a lot of entertainment projects on the back burner in 2022, apparently including "Armor Wars," as nothing else was said about it for two years.

 In 2022, Marvel revealed that "Armor Wars" had switched from a Disney+ series to a movie, with filming planned to begin in early 2023.
 Since then, things have again been extremely quiet — to the point that some have begun to wonder if "Armor Wars" has in fact been junked altogether.
-Within the first few months of 2024, rumors began to bubble up that 2025 will finally see the movie officially begin production.
+Within the first few months of 2024, rumors began to bubble up that 2025 will finally see the movie officially begin production — although Don Cheadle told TV Line in October 2024, "I'm not sure where anything is right now."

 Meanwhile, Sam Rockwell stated in multiple interviews that he'd be interested in returning as "Iron Man 2" villain Justin Hammer if the MCU would have him.
 Hammer definitely seems like a safe bet as an antagonist for "Armor Wars," but it's discouraging that Rockwell apparently hasn't been asked to do it — unless he has and he's just being coy.
 "Armor Wars" remains one of the MCU's biggest question marks among its already-announced projects, but it could still end up being one of the three planned 2026 MCU films that have yet to be revealed.

-The troubled Blade movie is still scheduled for 2025
+The troubled Blade movie is in complete limbo

 Another MCU project that feels like it should have come out already, given how long ago it was announced, is "Blade."
-The half-vampire vampire hunter was originally played by Wesley Snipes in a trilogy of movies released between 1998 and 2004, but it would seem as though Marvel Studios is choosing not to incorporate anything from that series for the character's MCU debut.
-Actor Mahershala Ali will take over as the character, joining the list of actors who have played more than one role in the MCU, as he previously portrayed the villain Cottonmouth in the series "Luke Cage."
+The half-vampire vampire hunter was originally played by Wesley Snipes in a trilogy of movies released between 1998 and 2004, with Snipes returning for an encore performance in 2024's "Deadpool and Wolverine."
+But actor Mahershala Ali is supposedly set to take over as the character, joining the list of actors who have played more than one role in the MCU, as he previously portrayed the villain Cottonmouth in the series "Luke Cage."

 We know for a fact that a project built around intergalactic police officer Richard Rider/Nova is in the works.
 We also know that it's being written by Sabir Pirzada, who previously worked on both "Moon Knight" and "Ms. Marvel."
 What we don't know is whether this project is going to be a movie or series, only that it's going to be on Disney+ and is being referred to as a "special presentation."
 Could this be the MCU's first direct-to-TV movie?